-REQUEST FOR AUTHORITY OF SECTION TO ASSERT ITS OWN POSITION FROM: RE: OBJECTION DEADLINE: PROPOSED PRESENTATION DATE: The Costing if a smalled by the Decod of Directors of the Otate Decoby the above The Section, if permitted by the Board of Directors of the State Bar by the above presentation date, proposes to submit the attached resolution tosetting forth its position concerning The resolution was adopted by the council of theSection on .
-The council of the Section is composed ofmembers.
-A quorum being present, members voted for and against the proposed statement.

-[Include additional paragraphs covering summary of position, explanation of attachments and explanation of the reason for requesting authority to assert its own position.
-If fewer than sixty days are allowed for objection, a reason why a shorter time is necessary must be given.
-A certificate of notice shall conclude the application and shall list all persons to whom the application has been mailed.]
+REQUEST FOR AUTHORITY OF SECTION TO ASSERT ITS OWN POSITION N FROM: RE: OBJECTION DEADLINE: PROPOSED PRESENTATION DATE: The Section, if permitted by the Board of Directors of the State Bar presentation date, proposes to submit the attached resolution to se position concerning The resolution was adopted by the council of the The council of the Section is composed ofmembers.
+A council of the against the proposed statement. etting forth itsSection on [Include additional paragraphs covering summary of position, explanation of atta explanation of the reason for requesting authority to assert its own position.
+If fed days are allowed for objection, a reason why a shorter time is necessary must certificate of notice shall conclude the application and shall list all persons application has been mailed.] ewer than sixty st be given.
+A Enclosure(s) cc: President of the State Bar Chair of the Board of Directors

-Enclosure(s)

-cc: President of the State Bar

-Chair of the Board of Directors

-President of the TYLA